MrRioja/Curso-ES6/README.md

 # Curso-ES6

-Códigos do curso de ES06 do Starter - Rocketseat
+Códigos do curso de ES06 do Starter - RocketSeat